tathianamb/biia/README.md

 ## Fill modes

-Each selected column can be configured independently:
+Each rule can be configured independently:

 | Mode | Behavior |
 |------|----------|